 - Have I met with the social services staff to clarify our goals and to establish a system for working together? - Do I know about the services they are able to provide (for example, can they provide transportation to a job?
 Do they offer childcare?
 After School programs for youth?
-Are there special services for seniors) and how to access those services. - Have we established a mechanism to keep residents informed of available services? - Have we set up a way to communicate regularly about ongoing issues?
+Are there special services for seniors) and how to access those services? - Have we established a mechanism to keep residents informed of available services? - Have we set up a way to communicate regularly about ongoing issues?

-If your answers to these questions indicate the need for some more work, here are some suggested steps for making contact with social service providers:
+If your answers to these questions indicate the need for some more work, here are some suggested steps for contacting social service providers:

-- Identify local information and referral services/agencies that might exist in the area. - Contact the local police precinct's community services liaison (most have them) and get advice (before it's needed) regarding agencies or providers that provide social services in your community.
+- Identify local information and referral services/agencies that might exist in the area. - Contact your Community Coordinators to obtain information regarding agencies or providers of social services in your community.
 The same approach can be tried with the social services department of a local hospital or clinic.
 The office of elected local officials (e.g., mayors, council members, state assembly and senators, county executives) would also be a good place to ask about available services.
 Most have offices that deal directly with constituent problems. - Call the local (county, city) social services department and get any service and referral information you might need in the future.
-Be sure to know (again, before it's needed) where to refer victims of violence, domestic violence and rape. - Make sure the property manager knows where to refer people who need: mental health services, substance abuse services, victims services, educational/vocational counseling, financial assistance, medical services, etc. - If the property has an adequate meeting room, managers might consider scheduling regular information nights where different providers come and explain the services available through their agencies.
+Be sure to know (again, before it's needed) where to refer victims of violence, domestic violence and rape. - Make sure the property manager knows where to refer people who need: mental health services, substance abuse services, victims' services, educational/vocational counseling, financial assistance, medical services, etc. - If the property has an adequate meeting room, managers might consider scheduling regular information nights where different providers come and explain the services available through their agencies.
 This can be arranged through the speaker's bureaus of various social service agencies.
 Have top management from your organization come and speak with the residents.